wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-minimal-distributed.rst

 -  The **forwarder** runs on the Wazuh manager and the Wazuh API instance.
 It reads local data and sends it to the indexer.

 .. thumbnail:: /images/splunk-cluster/splunk-distributed-architecture.png
-   :title: Splunk distributed architecture
+   :title: Minimal Splunk distributed architecture
-   :alt: Splunk distributed architecture
+   :alt: Minimal Splunk distributed architecture
    :align: center
    :width: 80%